 determine if the proposed item does or does not fall within the scope of the Register; or

-if a registered item (or similar) to the proposed item already exists;
+if a registered item (or similar) to the proposed item already exists; then what? - are the next bullets the options?

 review product specifications for completeness;